Hiibee/Covid-19_Project/README.md

 ![](/images/pass.png)

 My name is Ibrahim Saka and I'm a certified Google data analyst.
 I’m passionate about helping businesses and industries to succeed.
-Also, I’m a firm believer in using data to address humanitarian issues and make the world better.
+Highly recommended for problem solving and solution driven analysis.